 Once the container is full, I make the bone broth, adding in a few chicken feet for a boost to increase the gelatinous consistency of the final product.
 You can make this with just one carcass, but I suggest that you wait until you have at least two.
 However, that said, if you have only one carcass but you have some chicken feet, wings, necks, or backs, you can make bone broth with just one carcass.

 Use What You Already Have on Hand – Scraps and All

-Along with the three carcass’, leftover chicken skin, and scraps, I also like to add aromatics that include onions, carrots, celery, bay leaves and peppercorns.
-I use both fresh aromatics as well as various cooking scraps I have saved over time which I have thrown into a bag in my freezer.
-I do not add garlic.
-I think garlic can leave a bit of an off putting taste after a long simmer, so it can be best to add that later when using the bone broth for soup or whatever purpose you choose.
+Along with the three carcass’, leftover chicken skin, and scraps, I also like to add various aromatics.
+These include onions, carrots, celery, bay leaves, and peppercorns.
+I use both fresh aromatics as well as various cooking scraps I have saved over time that I have thrown into a bag in my freezer.
+Personally, I recommend not to add garlic.
+Garlic can leave a bit of an off-putting taste after a long simmer, so it can be best to add that later when using the bone broth for soup or whatever purpose you choose.

 Tips on What to Avoid Adding to Bone Broth

 I also avoid adding potatoes or other root vegetables to the stock pot.
 They can make the bone broth cloudy, and in some cases, depending on the root vegetable used, add a strong flavor.
 Plus, any vegetables from the cruciferous family (the brassicas) should be avoided when it comes to making bone broths.
 They too can add unwanted flavor.